ardhi/bajo-i18n/README.md

 > <br />**Attention**: I do NOT accept any pull request at the moment, thanks!<br /><br />

-The universal translator for [Bajo Framework](https://github.com/ardhi/bajo).
+The I18N Localization & Internationalization for [Bajo](https://github.com/ardhi/bajo).

 ## Installation